arnoson/very-simple-ajax/README.md

 ## Together with Very Simple Router

-Using very simple links together with very simple router opens up a lot of possibilities.
+Using Very Simple Links together with Very Simple Router opens up a lot of possibilities.
 You can use multiple html files that can each have their own virtual routes.